smile

 of Gradle build script.

-For Clojure API, add the following dependency to your project or build file:
+For Clojure API, add the following dependency to your project file:

 Some algorithms rely on BLAS and LAPACK (e.g. manifold learning, some clustering algorithms, Gaussian Process regression, MLP, etc.).
 To use these algorithms, you should include OpenBLAS for optimized matrix computation: